Gmelina

 Gmelina is a genus of plants in the family Lamiaceae.
-It consists of about 35 species in Australia, New Guinea, New Caledonia, Southeast Asia, India and a few in Africa.
+It consists of about 35 species, native to Australia, Southeast Asia, India, New Guinea and New Caledonia.
 Some species such as G. arborea have been planted and/or become naturalised in India, Africa and Australia.
 It was named by Carl Linnaeus in honour of botanist Johann Georg Gmelin.

 Species

 This listing draws from de Kok's 2012 revision of this genus, and additional sources including IPNI, APNI and the Flora of China.